Are you ready to talk?

 Settings Wildse Vaan - Material

-Geometry Settings
+Geometry settings

 This is where we determine which parts need to be considered as fixed (for the vane itself), or if we apply rigid body dynamics (for the plate).
 Also we need to make sure that the weight of the plate is as sculpted before (200 gram).